Tour de France 2014: How Vincenzo Nibali won the race

 Tuesday, 15 July - rest day: Besancon

 The first of the race's two rest days.
-Geraint takes us through the opening 10 stages and assesses the state of the race.
+Geraint Thomas tells us that he pulled his brakes and nothing happened on stage 10 and assesses the state of the race.

 Wednesday, 16 July - stage 11: Besancon - Oyonnax, 187.5km (116.5 miles)